 - Mix together the dry ingredients.
 In a larger bowl, add the almond flour, flaxseed, baking soda, baking powder, and salt.
 Mix together until well combined and create a slight well in the center.

 - Pour the wet ingredients into the dry ingredients.
 Fold together gently until just combined.
-Transfer to the greased loaf pan (more on that below) and smooth the top.
+Transfer to the prepared loaf pan (more on that below) and smooth the top.

 - Bake.
 For 35 minutes, or until the loaf is golden brown, springs back to the touch and a toothpick inserted in the center comes out clean.
 Allow to cool for 10 minutes in the pan, then transfer to a cooling rack to cool completely.

 - Serve.
 Slice and serve.
-A few of my favorite options include slicing the loaf like sandwich bread and placing a few slices of roasted turkey, lettuce and mashed avocado between two slices.
-Or, slice into thicker pieces, toast and top with your favorite jam!
+A few of my favorite options include slicing the loaf like sandwich bread and placing a few slices of roasted turkey, lettuce, and mashed avocado between two slices.

 - 5 Tablespoons (70g) Vegetable Oil, plus more for greasing – I used grapeseed oil but olive oil would also work

 - 1 Tablespoon (21g) Maple Syrup (or honey)